 - As you enter any store with young children, talk to them about staying with you and then make a plan so that they know what to do if you get separated.
 Have your child pick a spot (a sign or a landmark in the store) that they can easily find if they are alone and make that the meeting place; your child should choose it so they'll remember it.
 Do this in every store you enter.

 - Remind your children that they should never exit the store with anyone, even if that person tells them that they saw you leave.
-Tell them that anyone who is helping them should take them to a cashier or to customer service.
+Tell them that anyone who is helping them should take them to a cashier or to customer service, and they should never go out of the store or into a non-public area of the store.

 - If you lose your child in the store, don't waste precious moments looking for your child.
 Immediately go to customer service and let them know.
 Most big retailers and many smaller ones practice "Code Adam," a national program named in honor of John Walsh's son Adam, that provides protocols for store staff to respond quickly and efficiently to a lost child situation.